Was this page helpful?

 Custom fallback locales

-By default, whenever Contentful comes across an entry with a missing localized content, it will revert to a default fallback locale (e.g. English).
-Alas, English is not always the most appropriate language to default to, because Swiss visitors usually prefer to see a German or French version of your website, while Argentinians are more comfortable with accessing content in standard Spanish.
+By default, whenever Contentful comes across an entry with a missing localized content, it reverts to a default fallback locale (e.g. English).
+But English is not always the most appropriate language to default to, because Swiss visitors usually prefer to see a German or French version of your website, while Argentinians are more comfortable with accessing content in standard Spanish.
 To accommodate the needs of your audience, you can define a custom fallback logic for your locales.

 To construct a fallback tree, start with the lowest branch, say, Swiss German (locale code de-CH) and pick standard German (de-DE) as its fallback locale.
 You can repeat the same step for the Austrian German (de-AT), Luxembourgish German (de-LU), and Belgian German (de-BE), provided you actively use these locales.
 For the standard German, you can repeat the step and add another language as its fallback, or you can specify that no further fallback should be invoked.